bayou-brogrammer/bayou-brogrammer.github.io/content/bevy_gol_explore_part_1.md

 So lets get started!

 ## Setup

+This tutorial currently follows along using Bevy 0.10.

 I am using the [bevy_game_template](https://github.com/NiklasEi/bevy_game_template) as my starter, just with all the extra code ripped out, except for main and lib.